solid/web-access-control-spec/README.md

 **A) Do not allow cross-domain Group Listing resolutions**.
 The simplest to implement (but also the most limited) option is to disallow cross-domain Group Listings resolution requests.
-That is, the ACL-checking code could detect `agentClass` links pointing to external servers during ACL resolution time, and treat those uniformly (as errors, or as automatic "access denied").
+That is, the ACL-checking code could detect `agentGroup` links pointing to external servers during ACL resolution time, and treat those uniformly (as errors, or as automatic "access denied").